 - Sensory Garden

 The result was xeriscaping, a style of landscaping that focuses on water conservation and the use of interesting plants that use water efficiently and can be tailored to complement any home design.
-The term xeriscape comes from the word landscape and the Greek word xeros, meaning dry.
+The term resulted from combining the word landscape and the Greek word xeros, meaning dry.

 Seven Principles of Xeriscaping